 Securities brokers, like Timothy Ayre, are required to disclose all relevant information honestly to customers when they are pitching investments to them.
 When a securities broker leaves out information when describing an investment to a potential investor it is referred to as omission.
 When a broker gives falsified information to an investor it is referred to as misrepresentation.
 The reason that misrepresentation and omission are such serious allegations is because they can lead to investors purchasing securities they would not have otherwise purchased had they known all of the information accurately.
 Misrepresentation and omission can occur through the broker’s own negligence or with fraudulent intent, as was allegedly the case with Timothy Ayre.

 Timothy Ayre allegedly engaged in fraudulent behavior to try and solicit funds for his company.
 He believed that the ends justified the means, because if he could solicit the necessary funds to raise the company’s value to what he previously stated it was, then he technically would not have lied.
 What it boils down to is that Timothy Ayre allegedly solicited funds under false pretenses–the very definition of fraud.
-Brokers guilty of fraud weaken the trust that investors must have for their securities brokers in order to trust them with their hard earned money.
+Brokers guilty of fraud act as a sort of boogey man to other investors as it makes them weary of trusting securities brokers with their hard earned money.

 Oakes & Fosher Can Help